-America’s first national park is so full of beauty and wonder - it would take a lover of nature a lifetime to explore and experience its treasures.
+America’s first national park is so full of beauty and wonder - it would take a nature lover a lifetime to explore and experience its treasures.
 So start now.
-Take a day trip or spend several nights – and keep coming back for more.
+Take a day trip or spend several nights – and keep returning for more.

-Recently I spent a full week at Yosemite and enjoyed every minute.
-I was very disappointed when my time was up and had to say goodbye to this wonderful place.
-Here is an account of what I did and what I saw – and some other things I heard about.
+Recently, I spent a full week at Yosemite and enjoyed every minute.
+I was very disappointed when my time was up, and I had to say goodbye to this wonderful place.
+Here is an account of what I did and saw – and some other things I heard about.

 Get lots of useful information about Yosemite National Park at the official website.

-No matter which route you take, the last few miles are difficult mountain driving and will take longer than expected – but the views are amazing.
+No matter your route, the last few miles are difficult mountain driving and will take longer than expected – but the views are amazing.

 Tip: Don’t rely on your GPS to get to and around Yosemite.
 This is especially true for smart phone GPS.
 There is no mobile Internet in the National Park.
 GPS directions may not know about one-way roads or changes in road signs.
 I for one can’t live without my GPS, but reality kept conflicting with the device directions.

-Coming from Los Angeles or other Southern California cities you will end up on Highway 41 and start climbing the Sierra Nevada foothills.
+Coming from Los Angeles or other Southern California cities, you will end up on Highway 41 and start climbing the Sierra Nevada foothills.
 You will continue climbing through a forested area until you reach the park entrance.
-The fee per vehicle is $20 and covers unlimited entries for 7 days.
-If you are planning to come back then buy the annual pass for only $40.
+The fee per vehicle is $20 and covers unlimited entries for seven days.
+If you plan to come back, buy the annual pass for only $40.

-You can find a very nice driving guide at TripAdviser with detailed information for all main entrances to the park.
+You can find an excellent driving guide at TripAdvisor with detailed information for all the main entrances to the park.

-After Wawona (Big Trees Lodge) you will continue to gain elevation up to 6039 ft. at Glacier Point Road junction – then you start descending into the Merced River canyon and into the amazing Yosemite views.
+After Wawona (Big Trees Lodge), you will continue to gain elevation up to 6039 ft. at Glacier Point Road junction – then you start descending into the Merced River canyon and the amazing Yosemite views.